Estimate Drift: The Silent Killer of Budget Enforcement

 The Reserve:Commit Ratio

-The single most useful signal for estimate drift is the reserve-to-commit ratio: how much budget you reserved divided by how much you actually spent, measured over a window.
+One useful signal for estimate drift is the reserve-to-commit ratio: total submitted estimates divided by total actual usage for completed reservations over a window.

 | Ratio | Meaning | What's happening |